 Making a planning application

-You can submit your application online through the government's planning website where you can create a site location plan, add attachments, calculate the fee (where required) and pay via a secure link to the council's online payments webpage.
+You can submit your application online through the Planning Portal website where you can create a site location plan, add attachments, calculate the fee and pay online (where required).

 When making a planning application, it is important to:

 - Include all relevant supporting plans and documentation